zuozhenggh/learning-library/data-management-library/data-lake/data-lake.md

 ## Introduction

-Data is constantly growing being enhanced, validated and updated.
-That is why once you have the data assets you need to make sure that processing continues to manage the data assets and provide updated values you data lake.
+Data is constantly growing, being enhanced, validated, and updated.
+That is why once you have the data assets, you need to make sure that processing continues to manage the data assets and provide updated values to your data lake.

-OCI Data Flows handles these processes by loading new data or updating.
+OCI Data Flow handles these processes by loading or updating new data.

 Estimated time: 20 minutes